doorgan/untitled/README.md

  define("my-input", class extends HTMLInputElement {})
  ```

- You would defined as follows:
+ You would define it as follows:
  ```js
  define("my-input", class extends Component(HTMLInputElement) {})
  ```